wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 2.0 =
+- **New revamped plugin settings**: the new settings layout makes the plugin easy and intuitive for starters, yet powerful and advanced for experienced merchants.

+- **Multilingual plugin backend**: the plugin settings now support multilanguage.
+Currently available in English and Russian.
+More translations are coming!

+- **SEO improvements**
+  - Auto generated meta description tags for the product and category pages.
+Now, Google should properly index product/category descriptions and display them in the search results.
+  - &lt;title&gt; tags for categories.
+The SEO category pages in your store now include both title and description tags so they will appear in Google search results properly.

+- **Smooth HTTP/HTTPS switch**: Ecwid always transfers all sensitive data using secure HTTPS connection and a special 'HTTPS' option in the Ecwid plugin settings is not necessary anymore.
+Now, the plugin detects connection type and adjust Ecwid integration codes automatically.
+No manual adjustments are needed regardless of whether you run your site under HTTP or HTTPS.

+- **Improved compatibility with CloudFlare Rocket Loader**: previously, using CloudFlare Rocket Loader along with Ecwid might cause intermittent loading issues for some stores.
+We've improved the plugin code to prevent such issues.

 = 1.8.1 =
 - [!]
 Fixed meta title tag display issue on the main store page appeared with the version 1.8 : in some cases, the store page title tag was stripped.
 Now it should work OK.